BMW 5 Series (E34): 540i M-sport / M540i / 540i LE

 Because the M5 was discontinued for non-European markets in 1993, the 540i M-Sport model was built in 1995 for the North American market.
 On top of the regular 540i features, additional features included sports suspension equipped with EDC, bolstered sport seats, servotronic steering, and US-spec M5 brakes.
 205 "M-Sport" models were built, 139 of them with the 6-speed manual transmission.

 An M540i model was produced for in Canada.
 It includes the features of the North American 540i M-sport, plus upgraded Euro-spec M5 brakes, 18-inch M-parallel wheels, and various trim pieces.
 Only 32 of these cars were built, all with a manual transmission.

-The 540i LE (i.e. Limited Edition) sedan was sold in Australia and the United Kingdom.
+The 540i LE (i.e. Limited Edition) saloon was sold in Australia and the United Kingdom.
 The 540i LE included the interior from the M5, "throwing star" M-System II wheels, EDC suspension with self leveling rear, Servotronic power steering, and front air dam.
-70 of these 540i LE sedans were produced, all with a manual transmission, each individually numbered using an engraved metal plaque stuck onto the centre console beneath the handbrake lever.
+70 of these 540i LE saloons were produced, all with a manual transmission, each individually numbered using an engraved metal plaque stuck onto the centre console beneath the handbrake lever.